 Stir-fried chilli vegetables with tofu and soba noodles (Yasai chilli men)

 Soba noodles are one of ancient Japan's most traditional dishes.
-Buckwheat has been cultivated in Japan presumably since the early Jomon Period (from about 12,000 BC to about 300 BC).
-It was the preferred crop in the region because of its hardiness and ability to grow in barren soil without much else.
+Buckwheat has been cultivated in Japan since the early Jomon Period (approximately 12,000 BC to 300 BC).
+It was the preferred crop in the region due to its hardiness and ability to grow in barren soil with minimal support.

-It was during the Edo Period (from 1603 AD to 1867 AD) that the epoch-making discovery of blending some wheat flour into buckwheat flour when preparing soba was made.
-The ratio of wheat and buckwheat was 2: 8; the 20 % wheat flour made soba-making easier and also smoother.
+It was during the Edo Period (from 1603 to 1867 AD) that the epoch-making discovery of blending wheat flour with buckwheat flour when preparing soba was made.
+The ratio of wheat to buckwheat was 2:8; the 20% wheat flour made soba-making easier and smoother.
 This golden ratio became the very foundation of making soba and has been handed down from generation to generation to the present day (Reference here)

 Here is a lovely dish with soba noodles.
 The chewy noodles are paired with vegetables that are wok-tossed with sweet chilli sauce.
 The combination of earthy noodles, vegetables, and tofu is lovely and fresh.
-This is a dish that takes a bit of effort and numerous steps.
-But the dish is satisfying and considered by many to ba comfort food.
+This is a dish that requires some effort and multiple steps.
+But the dish is satisfying and considered by many to be comfort food.

 Ingredients: